La Quinta High School (Westminster, California): History

 La Quinta High School was founded in 1963, "the fifth" high school to be founded in the Garden Grove Unified School District.
 In the late 1980s and early 1990s, La Quinta gained notoriety for expressed racial tensions between those of Asian and Hispanic/Latino descent.
 In 1994, La Quinta was known for a tuberculosis outbreak of 106 students and faculty who tested positive, and subsequent quick response and compliance with county public health officials.
 In 2009, La Quinta again made headlines for student demonstrations in support of a teacher allegedly abused by the high school's administration.
+The school has mandated uniforms in the 2026-2027 school year to raise discipline.
+Punishments include Expulsion, Suspension, and Jail.

 Administration and organization

 The La Quinta mascot is an Aztec.
-La Quinta's current principal is Adrian Lucero.
+La Quinta's current principal is Amy Avina.

 The structure of the school is divided into seven main buildings as well as several portable classrooms.
 To the north of campus are the 100, 200 and 300 buildings.
-The 100 building holds most english classrooms, the 200 is mostly social science classrooms and 300 building specializes in world languages and special education.
+The 100 building holds most English classrooms, the 200 is mostly social science classrooms and 300 building specializes in world languages and special education.
 To the east are the 600 building for art, business and Vietnamese, 700 building for science classes, and the 800 building which houses most of the math classes.
 The 400 building to the south houses weight rooms and classrooms for miscellaneous subjects, such as art, music, band and computer graphics.
 The 500 buildings, which are seven portable rooms to the south of the 400 building and west of the gym, house mainly social science classrooms.
 Students traverse the campus through the space between buildings, known as "the quad."
 The student store, located in the 100 building, is the center of the school's activities.
 The school library and performing arts center are on the west side of the campus.
 In front of the library is the cafeteria.
 The gym and pool facility are to the south of the 500 portables.

 The fields south and west of the main campus have courts for sports such as basketball, soccer, track and field, tennis, football, softball and baseball.

+Asahi Gakuen, a part-time Japanese school, leases La Quinta on Saturdays for its Orange County campus.

 Student body

 There are about 2,150 students, grades 9th-12th, who reside in Westminster, Garden Grove, Fountain Valley, and Santa Ana.
-La Quinta’s student demographic breakdown is as follows; 80% of the students are Asian, 13% Hispanic, 4% White, and 1% other races representing approximately 26 different home languages.
+La Quinta's student demographic breakdown is as follows; 80% of the students are Asian, 13% Hispanic, 4% White, and 1% other races representing approximately 26 different home languages.
 The class of 2018 sent approximately 90% of its graduates to higher education; 45% to four-year colleges and 64% to two-year colleges.